michaelDpierce/weowepro/README.md

 ### Other Useful Commands
 Check # of Dyno's: `heroku ps`

-Open app nn browser: `heroku open`
+Open app in browser: `heroku open`

 Server logs: `heroku logs` or for more information `heroku logs --tail`